Pee-wee's Big Adventure: Music

-In 1988, record label Varèse Sarabande released an album featuring 20 minutes of re-recorded cues from Pee-wee's Big Adventure, combined with cues from another Elfman-scored film, Back to School (1986).
-While the scores for both films were recorded in Hollywood, the album was recorded in London and performed by the National Philharmonic Orchestra, conducted by John Coleman.

-In 2010, both the original score sessions and re-recordings were released by Warner Bros.
-Records as part of The Danny Elfman & Tim Burton 25th Anniversary Music Box.
-The album also included additional cues, alternate versions and a restored "Studio Chase" sequence.
+The soundtrack was first issued by Varèse Sarabande in 1988, which included re-recorded cues from the film score combined with cues from another Elfman-scored film, Back to School (1986).
+Though the album did not have a standalone release, both the original score sessions and re-recordings were issued by Warner Bros.
+Records as part of The Danny Elfman & Tim Burton 25th Anniversary Music Box, which also included additional cues and alternate takes.